zundamo-ti/causal-inference/README.md

 - Causal Inference
 - Optimization of Intervention

-<span style="color: red">The present version implement only causal inference part</span> which is sufficiently useful.
-More developments are needed to reach the our goal.
-Especially we think it is nice to connect or take in the causal discovery modules being developed by structured data guild.
+The present version implement only causal inference part.

 ## Prerequisites